Altinn/altinn-studio-docs/content/broker/1. Introduction/_index.en.md

 ---
-title: Altinn Broker Architecture Introduction
+title: Altinn Broker Introduction
 linktitle: Introduction
-description: Introduction to the Altinn Broker Architecture
+description: Introduction to the Altinn Broker Service
 tags: [architecture, solution]
 toc: true
 weight: 10
 ---

 {{<notice warning>}} <!-- info -->
-This is work in progress
+This is work in progress.
 {{</notice>}}

 ## What is Altinn Broker?